hyperledger-labs/hyperledger-labs.github.io/proposal.md

 Hyperledger can help build communities by gathering people sharing a common interest in developing blockchain related software.
 However the only way to currently do so is to submit a HIP and launch a formal project in Incubation.
 This is a relatively heavy process which implies a level of endorsement by Hyperledger that is not suitable for cases where projects are immature from a code-complete, production-quality, or community building perspective, or experimental.

-Labs will 1) lower the pressure on the TSC to start new projects and 2) allow for work to be done within a legal framework that eases transition to a project in Incubation in cases where this ends up being the chosen path for the lab.
+Labs will 1) lower the pressure on the TOC to start new projects and 2) allow for work to be done within a legal framework that eases transition to a project in Incubation in cases where this ends up being the chosen path for the lab.
 In particular, this includes enforcement of the use of the Apache Software License and sign-offs on all contributions.

 This new space will allow teams to experiment with new frameworks or new modules without promise of stable code or MVP.
 It is a space suitable for innovation and testing of ideas.

-Examples of possible labs: projects too early for TSC approval as an incubator because there’s not a lot of code; demos; documentation examples; sample code from hackathons, research projects, etc.
+Examples of possible labs: projects too early for TOC approval as an incubator because there’s not a lot of code; demos; documentation examples; sample code from hackathons, research projects, etc.

 Hyperledger Labs have similarities with the Apache Labs and the W3C Community Groups.